tmdougal/betterpacmanlog/README.md

 # betterpacmanlog
-Parses text from pacman log.
+Parses packages from pacman log.
+Intended to not show dependencies.